How to Get Into Canadian Friendly U.S. Medical Schools

 Some want to explore and choose from among the many medical schools in America, the Caribbean, and around the world.
 So why do US medical schools have such an appeal?
 It turns out there are many reasons!

-If you’re a Canadian applying to US medical school (or even just thinking about it) read on to learn more about the process, the challenges and the opportunities of studying abroad.
+If you’re a Canadian applying to US medical school (or even just thinking about it) read on to learn more about the requirements, the challenges and the opportunities of studying abroad.

 Why Are U.S. Medical Schools So Attractive?